Taxation and Basic Income

 -

-Reducing the proportional tax rate to less than 33%, to say 30% in an attempt to benefit those on low incomes will, however, give those with incomes over $70,000 but less than $180,000 a 3% cut in marginal tax, and those with incomes over $180,000 a 9% cut in marginal tax while still significantly increasing the tax on those with the lowest incomes.
+Reducing the proportional tax rate further, to a value less than 33%, to say 30% in an attempt to benefit those on low incomes will, however, give those with incomes over $70,000 but less than $180,000 a 3% cut in marginal tax, and those with incomes over $180,000 a 9% cut in marginal tax while still significantly increasing the tax on those with the lowest incomes.

 -